 If you’re walking around the city, you will see the locals simply waiting under storefront balconies to find shelter during the rain.
 They then resume what they were doing when the rain stops.
 This is a nice time to socialize with Iquitos residents and to see who is out and about.

 Tourist Season & Festivals

-Tourists visiting Iquitos for rainforest tours are usually in the highest amounts during the December holidays and also March, which is in the wetter season and then this peaks again during the drier season between June and August.
+Iquitos is busiest with tourists for rainforest tours during the December holidays.
+March is also a busy month, which is in the wetter season.
+Visitor numbers peak again during the drier season between June and August.

-The main festival in Iquitos is the San Juan Festival, which happens from June 22nd to June 25th with the most activity on the 24th.
+The main festival in Iquitos is the San Juan Festival.
+This happens from June 22nd to June 25th with the most activity on the 24th.
 This is to celebrate the birthday of John the Baptist (San Juan Bautista), the Patron Saint of the Amazon.